 Cultural Adaptations

 The use of English is so prevalent that it sometimes becomes a stylistic element.
-Words like スマートフォン, コンピュータ, and アイスクリーム are frequently used, demonstrating the integration of English in the daily lives of the Japanese.
+Words like smartphone, computer, and ice cream are frequently used, demonstrating the integration of English into the daily lives of Japanese people.
 In fashion, brands and slogans in English are very popular, even if the phrases do not always make grammatical sense.

 The Future of the English Language in Japan

-Wrapping Up: If you plan to visit Japan, knowing a bit of Japanese is always an advantage.
+Conclusion: If you plan to visit Japan, knowing a bit of the Japanese language is always an advantage.
 But with an open mind and some preparation, it is possible to fully enjoy what the country has to offer, even with language limitations.